How To Make A Duvet Cover

 Frequently Asked Questions - DIY Duvet Cover

 The pocket goes inside so that the duvet insert goes in it and then the two edges come together with the velcro squares.
-This keeps the insert from popping out and gives a really nice finished look.
+This keeps the insert from popping out of the bottom and gives a really nice finished look.

 Do you need to serge the edge of the pocket that is folded inside?